 Note the words here are “My Father,” not “our Father.”
-Jesus never prays “our Father” in His personal prayers.
+Jesus never prayed “our Father” in His personal prayers.
 The reference here is to the first person of the Trinity.
-He is the glory of the Father’s only Son (Jn 1:14).
 Christians, however, are to use the words “our Father” (Mt 6:9).

 is the vinedresser [gardener].

 The Father cultivates and dresses the vine; He is the master proprietor for His people.
-He has two roles in caring for His garden of believers: 1) He trims or prunes the branches do not bear fruit and 2) providentially cares for the branches.
+He has two roles in caring for His garden of believers: (1) He trims or prunes the branches that do not bear fruit and (2) He providentially cares for the branches.
 God does not leave to caprice the care of His people.
 He allows no believer to go unattended.